Tavroswyn/StealthChangerDocs/docs/hardware/stealthchanger.md

 ![Shuttle Install](../assets/shuttle_printed_install.png)

-!!! tip "One tool to rule them all"
+!!! tip "One Tool to Rule Them All"
     The Belt Helper was designed to assist with installing the printed [Shuttle](#shuttle).
 It can also be useful with CNC shuttles to give you that extra set of hands you always wanted.

 !!! info "Mini/Micro BFI"
     If using [Mini/Micro BFI](https://github.com/DraftShift/StealthChanger/tree/main/UserMods/BT123/MiniBFI%20%2B%20MicroBFI){:target="_blank"}, the Belt Helper is required to pre tension your belts to a point where your idlers only need minimal adjustment.

 ## Backplate
 The StealthChanger Backplate is the companion component to the [Shuttle](#shuttle).
-Each compatible toolhead has its own unique Backplate that gets bolted to the tool.
+Each compatible toolhead has its own unique Backplate that gets attached to the tool.
 The backplate is a critical component of StealthChanger and requires you to ensure you have good print accuracy, especially when pairing with a CNC Shuttle.
 Please reference the [Print Tuning Section](../getting_started.md#print-tuning) before printing your Backplate.
-For a list of compatible tools, see out [Toolhead Page](toolheads.md).
+For a list of compatible tools, see the [Toolheads](toolheads.md) page.

 ![Backplate](../assets/backplate.png)